flizhou/age_effects_on_COVID-19/doc/report.md

       - The portion of the senior (age 65 and up) in the population is not associated with the COVID-19 death rate.

-  - Alternative hypothesis
-    (![H\_A](https://latex.codecogs.com/png.latex?H_A "H_A")):
+  - The alternative hypothesis (![H\_A](https://latex.codecogs.com/png.latex?H_A "H_A")):

       - The portion of the senior (age 65 and up) in the population is associated with the COVID-19 death rate.

 This study would help address the relationship between age and the COVID-19 death rate.
-And hopefully, it would bring more attentions to protect the senior people from COVID-19 and protect ourselves.
+And hopefully, it would bring more attention to protect the senior people from COVID-19 and protect ourselves.

 # Methods